 - Subscribe to her newsletter HERE.

 We hope you’ve enjoyed getting to know Vicki Robinson Designs a little bit better.
 We’ve sure enjoyed showing her off!
 Be sure to check out Vicki’s Designer challenge “Then and Now” over in our forum here.
 Participants will be entered into a drawing for a coupon to Vicki’s shop once the challenge is completed.
-On Thursday, June 8th, Vicki will be sending her newsletter subscribers this free set of clusters and clips that coordinate with “Express Yourself: Hope”.
-Click the image below to subscribe now so you don’t miss out!
+On Thursday, June 8th, 2017, Vicki will be sending her newsletter subscribers this free set of clusters and clips that coordinate with “Express Yourself: Hope”.
+Click the image below to subscribe now so you don’t miss out on future freebies!